hmrc/income-tax-mtd-changelog/README.md

 **Note:** The date shown is the date that the change was released to Sandbox or Production.
 ---

+### 28 June 2024

+**✂️ Deprecation of API versions**

+* The below API versions have been deprecated in Sandbox and Production and will no longer accept new subscriptions.
+  Existing subscriptions will continue to work.
+  * `self-assessment-individual-details-api v1.0`
+  * `property-business-api v3.0`
+  * `self-assessment-bsas-api v4.0`
+  * `individuals-income-received-api v2.0`

+---

 ### 25 June 2024

 #### Business Details